Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

-The events that pass these cuts are categorized according to the charges of the two kaons as charged-charged (CC), charged-neutral (CN), or neutral-neutral (NN).
-Given that for neutral kaons we use only $\KS\to \pi^+\pi^-$, the relative production abundances of the three event categories are $\tn{CC}:\tn{CN}:\tn{NN}\approx 9:6:1$.
-Hence it is clear that the CC channel is most promising, whereas the other channels will be less sensitive, particularly given the smaller reconstruction efficiency of the $K_S$ and the fact that the sign of its strangeness cannot be determined.
-Therefore, for simplicity, in what follows we use only the CC channel.
+The event is divided to two hemispheres along the direction of the sphericity axis~\cite{Parisi:1978eg, Donoghue:1979vi}, and each final-state particle originating from the Higgs decay is identified with the hemisphere into which its momentum vector points.
+For each hemisphere we calculate $J_F$ according to Eq.~(\ref{eq:JF-definition}) with $\mathbf{\hat{s}}$ set to the sphericity axis.
+A simpler strangeness-tagging approach based on the hardest kaon of a hemisphere was employed in the \mbox{DELPHI}~\cite{Abreu:1999cj} and SLD~\cite{Kalelkar:2000ig} studies of $Z\to s\bar{s}$ decays.

-Higgs decays to bottom and charm quarks are a significant background in the study of $h\to s\bar s$, warranting special consideration.
-In addition to using $\plong$, we take advantage of the fact that bottom and charm hadrons have sufficiently large lifetimes that their decays occur visibly away from the IP.
-Consequently, a charged-kaon track produced in a heavy-flavor decay has a non-vanishing transverse impact parameter $d_0$ with respect to the IP.
-By contrast, in a strange jet the kaon selected by the above criteria is usually produced promptly.
-Taking advantage of this, we further suppress the heavy-quark background by requiring a small $d_0$ value for charged kaons.
-This requirement cannot be applied for a \KS{}, since its detector signature occurs far from the IP, resulting in poor $d_0$ resolution.
+Higgs decays to bottom or charm quarks are a significant background in the study of $h\to s\bar{s}$, warranting special consideration.
+We take advantage of the fact that bottom and charm hadrons have sufficiently large lifetimes that their decays occur visibly away from the IP.\@ Consequently, a charged-kaon track produced in a heavy-flavor hadron decay has a non-vanishing transverse impact parameter $d_0$ with respect to the IP.\@ By contrast, in a strange jet, the selected kaon candidates are produced promptly.
+Taking advantage of this, we further suppress the heavy-quark background by requiring a small $d_0$ value for all reconstructed kaon candidates with lab-frame momentum larger than $5~\GeV$.
+The momentum requirement rejects kaons for which $d_0$ is poorly measured.

-Since we do not fully simulate the detector response, we account for the $d_0$ measurement resolution by smearing the true value of $d_0$ for a given track with a Gaussian distribution.
-The Gaussian width is taken to be $\sigma_{d_0}= \sqrt{\Delta_\tn{IP}^2 + \Delta_{d_0}^2}$, where $\Delta_\tn{IP}$ is the uncertainty in the location of the IP, and $\Delta_{d_0}$ is the uncertainty in the location of the track.
-We parameterize $\Delta_{d_0}$ as a function of the kaon track momentum $p$ and polar angle $\theta$ in the laboratory frame~\cite{Behnke:2013lya},
+We account for the $d_0$ measurement resolution by smearing the true value of $d_0$ for a given track with a Gaussian distribution.
+The Gaussian width is taken to be $\sigma_{d_0}=\sqrt{\Delta_\tn{IP}^2+\Delta_{d_0}^2}$, where $\Delta_\tn{IP}$ is the uncertainty in the location of the IP, and $\Delta_{d_0}$ is the uncertainty in the location of the track.
+We approximate the collider-dependent~\cite{BARISH:2013doa, Boscolo:2017nir} $\Delta_\tn{IP}$ to be $5~\mum$ and parameterize $\Delta_{d_0}$ as a function of the kaon track momentum $p$ and polar angle $\theta$ in the laboratory frame~\cite{Behnke:2013lya},